No accessibility information available.

 - Explains to readers the newest advances in the area of implementing R in statistics through clear and meticulously crafted examples

-- Explores the process of learning R from installation to package creation, employing clear steps and illustrated examples along the way
+- Explores the process of learning R from installation to package creation, employing clear steps and illustrated examples

 - Covers important and evolving aspects of R, such as using RStudio, managing metadata, advanced regression modeling techniques, and creating packages